vranki/hemppa/README.md

 This module is for interacting with the room that the commands are being executed on.

-* !room servers:                                    Lists the servers in the room
+* !room servers                                     Lists the servers in the room
-* !room joined:                                     Responds with the joined members count
+* !room joined                                      Responds with the joined members count
-* !room banned:                                     Lists the banned users and their provided reason
+* !room banned                                      Lists the banned users and their provided reason
-* !room kicked:                                     Lists the kicked users and their provided reason
+* !room kicked                                      Lists the kicked users and their provided reason
-* !room state [event type] [optional state key]:    Gets a state event with given event type and optional state key
+* !room state [event type] [optional state key]     Gets a state event with given event type and optional state key
+* !room tombstone [target]                          Creates a tombstone event pointing to target room.
+Target room can be alias (starting with #) or id (starting with !).

+Note on tombstone: If using alias, bot must be present in target room.
+This is the preferred way.
+If using id, make sure it's correct, as it's not validated!
+Tombstoning requires power level for room upgrade.
+Make sure bot has it in the room.

 ### Welcome to Room